What is artificial intelligence?

 Why do you target high schoolers versus university students or middle school students?

 Recent research out of Microsoft showed that girls may lose interest in STEM curricula around age 15.
 If you’re losing interest or feeling left out by 15, it will impact your ability to get involved in the field later on in life.
 That said, it’s never too late to start—you can get involved in the space or teach yourself new skills any time—but our focus is on intervening and building a support network early on.
 By focusing on high school students, we’re reaching them at a crucial time when they may be starting to lose interest in STEM.
 We’re also able to show how AI can be applied to real-world situations rather than teaching abstract skills.

 Why do you focus on artificial intelligence and not computer science more broadly?

 We focus on AI because 2 of our 3 founders are leading AI researchers and saw the need to bridge the gap between existing computer science education and AI careers.
 Plus, the field of AI is actually significantly less diverse than the broader field of CS overall.
-For example, only 12% of AI researchers globally are women, whereas 26% of all people in the computing workforce are women.
+For example, under 14% of AI researchers globally are women, whereas 26% of all people in the computing workforce are women.

 Who develops your curriculum?